MindlessTruffle/apex-demo/README.md

 This stage serves as a safety net for explicit threats.
 While the clustering captures semantic patterns, a heuristic penalty is applied for high-risk vocabulary.

-The final verdict is a probability score based on the ratio of distances:
+The final output is a probability score based on the ratio of distances:

 $$ P(Predator) = 1 - \frac{D'_{pred}}{D'_{pred} + D_{norm}} $$